mihanizator/developer-site/config-1_x_0.md

     port: 11988
 ```

-Note, that Exogress may skip optimizations on per-request basis, depending on many conditions.
+Note that Exogress may skip optimizations on a per-request basis, depending on many conditions.
 Typically, requests that
 are not eligible for caching will not be converted to WebP.

 ## Modifications